TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 6/Job 6.23.md

 ---

-Or, Deliver me from the adversary's hand?
-Or, Redeem me from the hand of the oppressors?
+or, 'Deliver me from the adversary's hand?' or, 'Redeem me from the hand of the oppressors?'